gibizer/zuul-log-search/README.md

 Most of the use cases of the tool requires downloading logs from Zuul.
 These logs are cached in the directory under ``--cache-dir`` to avoid repeated downloading.
 However, this means that this directory can grow to very big.
-With the ``cache-show`` command you can get the size and other statistcs of the cache easily.
+With the ``cache-show`` command you can get the size and other statistics of the cache easily.

-In the future this will be extended to support managing the size of the cache by purging old builds from it.
+With the ``cache-purge`` the local cache size can be reduced either to builds of the last N days, using the ``--days`` parameter, or to the latest builds with a maximum total log size in GB,  using the ``--gb`` parameter.